jent-ly/summarizer/README.md

 - Coding standards and style guide is adhered to (place link here)
 - All tests pass [on development environment]
 - All code to be merged is reviewed by at least one other developer
-- All code changes take place on a new "feature branch" that is off of development and gets merged into development
+- All code changes take place on a new "feature branch" that merged in to `master` as a pull request
 - If a deployment is needed, a rollback strategy is documented and verified
 - Architectural decisions and spike results are documented in corresponding README files